aaschmid/gradle-cpd-plugin/README.md

     }

     dependencies {
-        classpath 'de.aaschmid.gradle.plugins:gradle-cpd-plugin:0.1'
+        classpath 'de.aaschmid.gradle.plugins:gradle-cpd-plugin:0.4'
     }
 }

-// optional - default is 5.2.3
 cpd {
+    language = 'cpp'
-    // As PMD was split with v5.2.0 and CPD has moved to 'pmd-core', 'toolVersion' is just available for 5.2.0 and higher toolVersion = '5.2.1'
+    toolVersion = '5.2.3' // defaults to '5.3.0'; just available for v5.2.0 and higher (see explanation above)
 }

-// optional - default report is xml and default source is 'main' and 'test' cpdCheck {
+// optional - default report is xml and default sources are 'main' and 'test' cpdCheck {
     reports {
         text.enabled = true